The Caldwell Banker Listing Advantage is designed to capture the maximum exposure for the sellers home in the shortest period of time.

 - Produce a 360 virtual tour of your home, placing it on multiple Websites to attract both local and out-of-town buyers.

-- Market your property online 24/7 through more than 350 of the most popular search Websites which in turn listing them on thousands more sites.
-I can also advertising on the sites listed below which will really get buyers attention.
+- Market your property online 24/7 through more than 350 of the most popular search Websites which in turn listing them on thousands of more sites.
+I can also advertise on the sites listed below which will really get buyers attention.

 - Target my marketing to active real estate agents who specialize in selling homes in your neighborhood.